ldgrp/ldgrp.github.io/index.md

 electronics, 3d printing, board/tabletop games and reading.

-I live in Brisbane, Australia, but am originally from Manila, Philippines.

 Feel free to contact me by [email][email].

 You can find me on [GitHub][github] and [LinkedIn][linkedin].